 Noticeably absent from this Application language are any commitments to actually mitigate the adverse visual impacts.
 Instead, the Application states only that one "may" or "can" implement these measures.
 Applic., pp. 88-89.
 Exhibit I refrains from any actual commitments, promising only to consider certain plants for screening.
 Applic., Exh.
 I, pp. 41-42.
-The

-Application defers any actual commitment to a future time when Applicant submits a postcertificate landscaping plan to the Staff.
+The Application defers any actual commitment to a future time when Applicant submits a post-certificate landscaping plan to the Staff.
 This plan has not been completed.
 Herling, Tr.
 I 117:20-24.
-This lack of specificity in the Application violates the mandate in OAC 4906-4-08(D)(4)(f) that the Application describe the measures that "will be taken" to minimize adverse visual impacts.
+This lack of specificity violates the mandate in OAC 4906-4-08(D)(4)(f) that the applicant describe the measures that "will be taken" to minimize adverse visual impacts.

-The stipulating parties attempt to remedy this shortcoming in the Application by stating in Amended Stipulation Condition 11 that Angelina shall submit a post-certificate landscape plan that contains "planting of vegetative screening designed by the landscape architect to enhance the view from the residence and be in harmony with the existing vegetation and viewshed in the area."3 Angelina also introduced a preliminary landscape plan as an exhibit during the supplemental hearing, but it is not included in the Application either.
-A post-certificate condition does not cure Angelina's failure to include this plan in the Application as required by OAC 4906-4-08(D)(4)(f).
-Moreover, this preliminary plan also is not incorporated into or referenced by the Amended Stipulation, so it is entirely unenforceable as a means to minimize visual impacts.
-Moreover, Angelina's testimony illustrates why a post-certificate landscaping plan such as the preliminary plan introduced into evidence during the supplemental hearing provides little assurance that the Facility's visual blight will be satisfactorily managed and why the Application must commit to specific visual mitigation.
+The stipulating parties attempted to remedy this shortcoming in the Application by stating in Condition 11 that Angelina shall submit a post-certificate landscape plan that contains "planting of vegetative screening designed by the landscape architect to enhance the view from the residence and be in harmony with the existing vegetation and viewshed in the area."
+Angelina also introduced a preliminary landscape plan as an exhibit during the supplemental hearing, but the Amended Stipulation does not require Angelina to use this plan to satisfy Condition 11.
+A post-certificate condition does not cure Angelina's failure to include this plan in the record as required by OAC 4906-4-08(D)(4)(f).